Credit Card Payment Processing_Web Ready Header

 Used primarily in smartphones and other portable connected devices, NFC makes it possible to make purchases via wireless communication with a payment terminal.

-Over-the-limit Fee
+Non-Compliance Fee

 When a cardholder’s balance exceeds the credit limit on their account, credit card companies often charge an Over-the-limit fee (and will decline additional transactions).
 The Credit CARD Act of 2009 protects cardholders against extremely high fees, and caps the fee at the amount a cardholder exceeds the limit.